2024 Newcastle City Council election

 The 2024 Newcastle City Council election was held on Thursday 2 May 2024, to elect members of Newcastle City Council in Tyne and Wear, England.
 It was held alongside the North East mayoral election, the Northumbria Police and Crime Commissioner election, and other local elections in the United Kingdom held on the same day.
 As with other local council elections, it was held using first past the post, with councillors being elected to serve four year terms.

 There were 27 of the 78 seats on the council up for election, being the usual third of the council plus a by-election in the Fawdon and West Gosforth ward.

 Labour were returned as the largest party on the council, returning 15 councillors of the 27 seats up for election - a net loss of one seat, leaving them with 45 seats - down three from the 2023 election.
 The Liberal Democrats continued as the main opposition party on the council, holding seven seats, keeping their number of councillors steady at 23.
 The Newcastle Independents lost one seat to Labour, leaving them with three seats on the council.
 The Green Party took their first two seats, winning the wards of Byker and Elswick from Labour.
 The Conservatives also gained their first seat since 1995, taking Gosforth from the Liberal Democrats.

 Following the election, Nick Kemp returned as leader of the council and as leader of the Labour group.
 He had been challenged for the leadership of the city's Labour group by Cllr Dan Greenhough prior to the election.

 Background

-Newcastle is a strong council for the Labour Party.
+Newcastle has traditionally been a strong area for the Labour Party.
 Labour controlled the council from its creation in 1973 until 2004, when the Liberal Democrats won a majority on the council.
-Labour retook control in 2011, and have maintained a majority at every subsequent election.
+Labour retook control in 2011, and maintained a majority at every subsequent election through 2024.

 Previous election

-At the previous election in 2023, Labour won 14 seats (a loss of three seats) with 41.9% of the vote.
+At the previous election in 2023, Labour won 14 seats (a loss of three seats) with 41.7% of the vote.
 This left them with 48 seats, retaining their majority.
 Liberal Democrats won ten seats (a gain of two seats) with 27.8% of the vote.
 This took them up to 23 seats, their most on the council since 2014.
 Newcastle Independents won two seats (a gain of one) to take them up to four seats, their highest seat total ever.
 An independent councillor was returned in Chapel ward, meaning the ward remained exclusively represented by independents.